Evalet: Evaluating Large Language Models through Functional Fragmentation: Functional Fragmentation: An Evaluation Approach

 \subsection{Compare}

-\paragraph{Fragment-Level} While comparing fragments across outputs can help practitioners uncover prevalent model behaviors, comparing raw fragments is challenging.
-Specifically, fragments from each output may contain different lexical or semantic content, even if they serve similar functions in their respective outputs.
-For instance, we are evaluating an essay-writing LLM on \criterion{Logical Coherence} and identify these two sentences: \textit{``In conclusion, the data shows a clear declining trend in birth rate.''}, and \textit{``To sum up, we should invest in public infrastructure.''} Despite wording differences, in the scope of \criterion{Logical Coherence}, both sentences function as cohesive devices for a conclusion.
-By labeling each fragment's functions, our approach allows for comparison and grouping of fragments not based on their lexical similarity, but by their functional similarity---allowing practitioners to distill high-level insights and patterns.
+\paragraph{Fragment-Level} Comparing fragments across outputs can reveal common model behaviors, but directly comparing raw text is difficult because fragments may differ lexically or semantically even when they serve the similar function.
+For example, when we evaluate an essay-writing LLM on \criterion{Logical Coherence}, these two sentences serve the same function as cohesive devices for a conclusion despite their wording differences: \textit{``In conclusion, the trend is clear.''}, and \textit{``To sum up, it supports our view.''} By labeling each fragment's functions, our approach allows for comparison and grouping of fragments not based on their lexical similarity, but by their functional similarity---allowing practitioners to distill high-level insights and patterns.

 \paragraph{Output-Level} By considering each output as a list of its fragment-level functions, we can also compare outputs based on whether they share a function or set of functions.
 For example, practitioners could group and filter outputs based on the inclusion of a specific function of interest and even calculate the distribution of outputs that contain certain function patterns---supporting the common practice of slicing data into subsets of interest in ML evaluation~\cite{cabrera2023zeno, wu2019errudite, sivaraman2025divisi}.
 Beyond comparing outputs from a single LLM, practitioners could qualitatively compare the behaviors of different LLMs by comparing the distributions of specific functions in each model's outputs.